Inguim/uga-registro-pressoes/README.md

 ## Licença

-Este projeto é licenciado sob a Licença MIT - consulte o arquivo [LICENSE.md](LICENSE.md) para obter detalhes.
+Este projeto é licenciado sob a Licença MIT.